Trefania/codealpha_tasks/readme.md

-all codealpha web dev tasks..
+all codealpha web development tasks..